Albert0i/react_redux_tutorial/ActionPlan.md

     const resetAll = ()=> {
         setIncrementAmount(0)
         /*
-           We'll dispatch the actions that will make the reducer reset the current counter value.
+           Dispatch the actions that will make the reducer reset the current counter value.
         */
         dispatch(reset())
     }